 Please note that some elements in the schema are still missing documentation.
 This will probably be improved over time.

-The tools are also validated against the Galaxy.xsd schema.
+In addition to basic XML syntax validation, the tools are validated against the Galaxy.xsd schema.

 When the tool file is saved it gets auto-formatted to comply with the Galaxy IUC Standards Style Guide.

 >), the corresponding closing tag will be inserted.
 You can also type